anyproto/any-ns/README.md

 - AnytypePriceOracle - very simple price oracle, with basic functionality
 - **[anytype-frontend](anytype-frontend)** - AnyNS NextJS/React frontend.

+## Name examples

+- hello.a.any - can be only registered by a.any owner or Anytype
+- INVALID: aa.any - domains with less than 3 letters can not be registered
+- INVALID: aa - Top-Level-Domain (TLD) can not be registered, the only valid is .any

-# How to deploy
+## 0 - How to test contracts

-1. Create a symbolic link from ../deployments to ./deployments (this is needed because NextJS can not access ../ dir):

 ```
-ln -s ../deployments ./deployments
+# to test all contracts
+npm run test

+# to test particular contract
+npm run test -- --grep "AnytypeRegistrarControllerPrivate"
 ```

+## 1 - How to deploy smart contracts

-2. Define a .env file with 3 variables:
+1. Define a **.env** file with 3 variables:

 ```
 PRIVATE_KEY=XXX